gemforce-team/gemsmith/README.md

 ...(Extra lines omitted)
 ```
 , that is not a combine recipe.
-* Gemsmith releases now contain a `Gemforce recipes` folder with recipes from the repo above in it.
+* Gemsmith releases now contain a `Gemforce recipes` archive with recipes from the repo above in it.
 Simply copy a file over to your `recipes` folder and reload recipes ingame to add it to your list.

 Alternatively, you can write your own recipes.
 Keep in mind that Gemsmith expects that the result will be a single gem obtained on the last step.